-Taiwan is often overshadowed by its next-door neighbor, China.
-But as Michaela Trimble discovers on a tour with Goway Travel, the small country has much to offer from the towering peaks in Taroko National Park to finger-licking street food and mystic mountain towns.
+As Michaela Trimble discovers on a tour with Goway Travel, Taiwan has much to offer from the towering peaks in Taroko National Park to finger-licking street food and mystic mountain towns.

 Raohe Street Night Market

 In Taiwan’s capital city of Taipei, night markets are king.
 But the one that rules above the rest?
 Raohe Street Night Market.
 Before you enter, look up to see the temple-like arch that is evocative of traditional Taiwanese architecture.

 Inside, the perimeter is lined with shops selling everything from decorative wigs to white doves, but don’t miss the middle aisles, where you can sample Taipei’s best street snacks.
 Try the famous Taiwanese buns — round dough stuffed with pork and vegetables— and wash it down with a Gold Medal Taiwan Beer.

 Nestled in heart of the country, almost a three-hour drive from Taipei, is Sun Moon Lake, the largest lake in Taiwan.

 The eastern side is shaped like a sun, while the western portion is formed like a crescent moon.
 (Aka, making it a prime insta shot, especially when the sunrise paints the sky pink and purple.)